- Popular Searches

 Program Overview

-A Linguistics degree focuses on the study of language and all its aspects, including the diversity of language, its structure, how people learn language, and how they use it to communicate.
-This degree focuses on the development of the skills and knowledge that are foundational for work in many diverse areas.
-The Applied Linguistics degree equips students for entry-level translation and literacy work, cross-cultural work, and for further studies in the interdisciplinary fields related to linguistics.
+Linguistics focuses on the study of language, including the diversity, structure, use, and learning of language.
+This degree focuses on the development of the skills and knowledge that are foundational for linguistic work in many diverse fields.
+The Applied Linguistics Major equips students for entry-level translation and literacy work, cross-cultural work, and for further studies in the interdisciplinary fields related to linguistics.

 Every undergraduate student pursuing a four-year degree at Johnson earns a double major – a major in Bible and Theology and a major of their choice, like Applied Linguistics.
 Click here to learn more about the Bible and Theology major.